LLNL/RAJA/docs/sphinx/user_guide/tutorial/permuted-layout.rst

        A^{1}_{20}, A^{1}_{21}, A^{1}_{22}];

 Layout 2:
-Matrix entries are first ordered by matrix number, then by column number, and finally by row number.
+Matrix entries are first ordered by matrix index, then by column index, and finally by row index; i.e.,

 .. math::
   A = [A^{0}_{00}, A^{1}_{00}, A^{0}_{01},